WebMCP Could Change How Agents Use Your Website

 / 8 min read

 Every so often, a shift occurs that is not just a trend, but a fundamental change in the landscape.
 The people who read the original PageRank paper and immediately realized the value of building links are a great example.
 They didn't just follow a tactic; they understood a shift in how information was valued.
 WebMCP feels like one of those moments.
 It isn't just another update to search or a new way to get "AI visibility."
-It is a change in the very nature of discoverability and who—or what—is doing the discovering.
+It is a change in the very nature of discoverability and who, or what, is doing the discovering.

-Coming soon: Non-human engagement
+Coming soon: Non human engagement

 For years, the central debate in SEO has been whether we should optimize for search engines or for human beings.
 The answer, of course, has always been both.
 But that paradigm is shifting.
 We are moving toward a world where the primary entity discovering your content isn't a person, but an LLM or an agentic system.

 This isn't a futuristic prediction; it is already happening.
 When you use a tool like ChatGPT, the system isn't just returning a list of links.
 It is making decisions, performing supplemental searches, and synthesizing conclusions.
 The agent is planning the journey on your behalf.
 The output you see is entirely dependent on what the agent retrieves and how it interprets that data.
 If you look at the DevTools during these sessions, you can actually see the "fanout" queries the agent is running to fill in the gaps.
+The same pattern also shows up in pipeline gates, where the practical question is how the signal becomes visible.

 To understand the scale of this, it helps to look at the evolution of discovery in stages: